 Singh Research Group

-- Immuno-engineering: Develop ex vivo immune tissues by integrating biomaterials, tissue mechanics, transport and fluid flow.
+- Immuno-engineering: Develop ex vivo immune tissues by integrating immune cells, biomaterials, cell adhesion and cell-matrix interactions, tissue mechanics, transport and fluid flow.
 These engineered ex vivo immune organs have application in immunity, cancer, infections, and inflammation.

 6/30/2017 Medgadget interviewed Prof. Singh on his Immune Organoid technology!

 5/30/2017 Prof Singh has won a three-year, $555,000 grant from the U.S. Department of Defense (DoD) through its Peer Reviewed Cancer Research Program (PRCRP), to further his study of diffuse large B-cell lymphoma.

 5/20/2017 Prof Singh selected as the recipient of the Weill Cornell Medicine Prostate Cancer SPORE Initiative Award!!
 This technology-driven translational project focuses on human prostate cancer.